mikeyhodl/go-1/CONTRIBUTING.md

 ### Issues

 * Issues and PR titles start with:
-  * The package name most affected, ex. `services/horizon: fix...`.
+  * The package name most affected, ex. `ingest: fix...`.
+  * Or, for services and tools, the service most affected, ex. `services/horizon: fix...`, `services/ticker: add...`
   * Or, multiple package names separated by a comma when the fix addresses multiple packages worth noting, ex. `services/horizon, services/friendbot: fix...`.
   * Or, `all:` when changes are broad, ex. `all: update...`.
   * Or, `doc:` when changes are isolated to non-code documentation not limited to a single package.